Kaniek99/combinatorial-objects/README.md

 #  Limitations

-Please note that it takes more time to print all permutations of an 8 element set (40320 sequences) we need more time than to just generate them.
+Please note that it takes more time to print all permutations of an 8 element set (40320 sequences) than to just generate them.